chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

 ![select surfaces](../img/task2_amendedsurface.png)

-* You can contrast this with the original by clicking back and forth  on the dropdown in the tab (under `Brain Structure and Surface`) switching between the original surface and your amended or by clicking on a Montage window to see both surfaces side by side.
+* You can contrast this with the original by clicking back and forth  on the dropdown in the tab (under `Brain Structure and Surface`) switching between the original surface and your amended surface.

+![select surfaces](../img/task2_leftpialoriginalview.png)

+* You can also click on a Montage view to see both surfaces side by side (You will need to deselect either the medial or lateral checkbox to see the vertex and neighbours properly side by side).
 You should confirm that you have successfully change the topology of your surface.

-![select surfaces](../img/task2_leftpialoriginalview.png)

 ![select surfaces](../img/task2_montagecompare.png)

-* We won't dwell too long on the next two sections but these sections give you more insight into the XML structure of the GIFTI structure so that you can compare that with the data provided by the `gifti-matlab` library.
+* We won't dwell too long on the next two sections but these sections give you more insight into the XML structure of the GIFTI structure so that you can compare that with the data provided by the **gifti matlab** library.
 Essentially this library just reads this XML in the GIFTI to create the `faces` and `vertices` structures that you have just looked at.

-* We will to the matlab file to run **section D** in the matlab file to view the GIFTI metadata in a browser to see exactly how the XML is used to represent the GIFTI format.
+* We will return to the matlab file to run **section D**  to view the GIFTI metadata in a browser to see exactly how the XML is used to represent the GIFTI format.
 If you don't have firefox installed on your machine then replace `firefox` with  the name of your installed browser.
 You will need to have the browser on your path.
+If it is not then replace `firefox` with the full path e.g. `/usr/bin/firefox`

         system('firefox mygifti_allxml.gii')

 * if you don't have the browser on your path you will get a message like this:

-        'firefox.exe' is not recognized as an internal or external command. operable program or batch file.
+        'firefox' is not recognized as an internal or external command. operable program or batch file.

 * You can simply open the `mygifti_allxml.gii` file directly in your browser and ignore trying to run it in matlab as indicated above if this proves tricky.